RSS

 Burning Questions: How do Wildfires Impact Property Insurance?

-Although wildfires are a relatively rare occurrence on Vancouver Island compared to other parts of British Columbia, the Old Man Lake wildfire near Sooke is an excellent reminder of best practices when buying real estate in proximity to an active fire.
+Although wildfires are a relatively rare occurrence on Vancouver Island compared to other parts of British Columbia, the recent Grass Lake and Old Man Lake wildfires near Sooke are an excellent reminder of best practices when buying real estate in proximity to an active fire.

 As base insurance policies include fire coverage, many insurance providers will not bind (issue) policies on properties within a certain radius (typically 25-50kms) of an active, uncontained wildfire.
 If you don't have insurance in place prior to your transaction completion date, then your mortgage issuer might not fund your mortgage.
 Without financing, your deal could collapse, and you might find yourself to be in breach of contract in addition to the forfeiture of your deposit.